Fusion-Party-Aus/Formal-Documents/Constitution.md

     b. stating the grounds for the proposed disciplinary action;
     c. specifying the date, place and time of the meeting at which the DRC intends to consider the disciplinary action (the disciplinary meeting);
     d. advising the Member that they may do one or both of the following—
-       i) attend the disciplinary meeting and address the DRC at that meeting; or ii) give a written statement to the DRC at any time before the disciplinary meeting; and
+       i. attend the disciplinary meeting and address the DRC at that meeting; or ii. give a written statement to the DRC at any time before the disciplinary meeting; and
     e. setting out the appeal rights of the Member under rule 23.

 2. The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.